ONSdigital/sdg_data_updates/ODA/README.md

 -  4-b-1
 -  6-a-1
 -  8-a-1

-The following ODA indicators are not included in this automation as they use a different source: 10-b-1, 17-2-1, 17-3-1, 15-a-1, and 15-b-1.

-Additional source data are:
+Additional source data used for these automations are:
 - exchange rate and deflator data for converting GBP to constant USD (used in several indicators)
 - GNI data for calculating ODP as a % of GNI (used for 1-a-1)

+The following ODA indicators are not included in this automation as they use a different source: 10-b-1, 17-2-1, 17-3-1, 15-a-1, and 15-b-1.

 ## Instructions
 For the UK data team, all files and folders mentioned below are in Jemalex > sdg_data_updates